candice-wu/Cybersecurity_HW_02_Multiple_Linear_Regression/openspec/project.md

 ### Testing Strategy
 - The model's performance is evaluated using standard regression metrics: R-squared, Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
-- The Analysis Page includes several visualizations for evaluation:
+- The Analysis Page includes several visualizations for evaluation, organized into tabs.
-    - Actual vs. Predicted scatter plot.
-    - Residuals plot.
-    - A confusion matrix for binned results (Low, Medium, High loss) to provide a classification-style evaluation.
-    - Various plots for data exploration and understanding model behavior.

 ### Git Workflow
 - We use a feature branching workflow.